QuentinRa/blog.quentinra.dev/programming-languages/web/css/_general/index.md

 ```
 </div></div>

-#### Id selector
+#### ID selector

-The style will be applied to the tag having the matching Id.
+The style will be applied to the tag having the matching ID.

 <div class="row row-cols-md-2"><div>